 (3) Ensuring appropriate information disclosure and transparency

 The Company strives to disseminate information so as to ensure transparency and fairness in decision-making, thus realizing effective corporate governance.
 Specifically, in order to ensure that all stakeholders have a proper understanding of financial information—such as the Company’s financial position and business results—as well as non-financial information—such as management strategy, management planning, management issues, and information relating to risk and governance—we actively disclose information on a voluntary basis in addition to the information stipulated by law.
-The Company also discloses policies and procedures regarding the appointment of candidates for directors and corporate executives (shikkoyaku), as well as the selection and dismissal of the CEO and other senior executives, and policies for deciding on the remuneration for directors and corporate executives.
+The Company also discloses policies and procedures regarding the appointment of candidates for directors, as well as the selection and dismissal of the CEO and other senior executives, and policies for deciding on the remuneration for directors and corporate executives.
 We will continue to strive to increase the scope of information covered by these disclosures and ensure transparency.

 In addition, we are taking appropriate measures to ensure proper audits by the independent accounting auditor: the Company provides sufficient time for audits to be conducted, arranges for the independent accounting auditor to interview the president & CEO and the officer in charge of finance on a regular basis, and continuously conducts quarterly reporting between the independent accounting auditor, the Audit Committee, and the Internal Audit Department.